Hervar77/infinity-doc/mkdocs/api/infinity.directory.md

 Parameters:

 - directory: `string`
-  >the name of the directory to be created
+  >The name of the directory to be created.

 Return type: `boolean`